DenseLink/neural-body/0_demo-sim/README.md

 ---
 ## Team
-The AstroGators formed as a result of the "CIS4930 - Performant Python Programming" course at the University of Florida.
+The AstroGators formed as a result of the "CIS4930 - Performant Python Programming" course at the University of Florida developed by
+<a href="https://www.eng.ufl.edu/eed/faculty-staff/jeremiah-blanchard/" target="_blank"> Jeremiah Blanchard </a>

 Team members include:
 - Nathaniel Edgar